samuelbennett1020/warehouse_intelligence_system/README.md

 # Warehouse Intelligence System Technical Assessment

 This repository contains my solution to the take-home technical assessment.
-The Data Engineering pipeline is contained in the preproccesing folder, whilst the subsequent modelling tasks are each contained in individual directories within the modelling folder.
+The data engineering pipeline is contained in the preproccesing/ folder, whilst the subsequent modelling tasks are each contained in individual directories within the modelling/ folder.
 There are supporting configuration, data, and documentation directories.

 ## Project Overview

 This repository includes the data ingestion, configuration, modeling, and documentation components required to reproduce the results.